stellar-deprecated/docs/guides/concepts/list-of-operations.md

 Sends an amount in a specific asset to a destination account through a path of offers.
 This allows the asset sent (e.g., 450 XLM) to be different from the asset received (e.g, 6 BTC).

+A few things to note:
+* path payment doesn't allow intermediate offers to be from the source account as this would yield a worst exchange rate.
+You'll need to either split the path payment into two smaller path payments, or ensure that the source account's offers are not at the top of the order book.
+* balances are settled at the very end of the operation
+   * this is especially important when `(Destination, Destination Asset) == (Source, Send Asset)` as this provides a functionality equivalent to getting a no interest loan for the duration of the operation.

 Threshold: Medium

 Result: `PathPaymentResult`